-2.3 Consultation with Residents
+Consultation with Residents

 - 15. Trowse Neighbourhood Plan has been developed by residents of the parish on behalf of the wider community.
 A working group, comprising a mix of residents and parish councillors, has overseen the process throughout on behalf of the Parish Council as the qualifying body.
 Engaging the wider community in the Neighbourhood Plan's development has been a key focus. - 16.
 In Autumn 2020 an initial consultation with residents on key planning related issues was undertaken.
 This early engagement helped the working group to formulate a Regulation 14 pre-submission draft, which was formerly consulted upon December 2022 to February 2023. - 17.
-A full account of consultation activities, the key points and how these were considered by the working group will be provided in the Consultation Statement which will accompany the Neighbourhood Plan once it is submitted to the local planning authorities.
+A full account of consultation activities, the key points and how these were considered by the working group are provided in the Consultation Statement which accompanies the Neighbourhood Plan.
+The Plan successfully passed its local referendum on 14 November 2024 where 94% of those voting did so in favour.

-3 Section 3: Vision and Objectives
+Section 3: Vision and Objectives